 Day 1: Melbourne

-Start your day in cosmopolitan Melbourne with a stroll through its street-art covered lanes such as Hosier Lane, Centre Place and Union Lane.
+Start your day by checking out Melbourne's hidden gems with a stroll through its street-art covered lanes such as Hosier Lane, Centre Place and Union Lane.
 Get an aerial perspective, and one of the city's most coveted dining experiences, with lunch at Vue de Monde.
 Located 55 floors up on a former observation deck, it offers a tasting menu equal to the view.
 Afterwards, sample high tea at the Hotel Windsor (it's been a Melbourne ritual for more than a century) or take a walk along the banks of Melbourne's Yarra River, to help build a healthy appetite for dinner at spectacular Attica, named Australasia's best restaurant in 2016.
 Stay the night at one of Art Series four super-stylish, art-inspired hotels across the city.

 Day 4: Dunkeld to Adelaide